imAIgene-Dream3D/BGT/README.md

 ![BGT workflow](https://github.com/AlievaRios/BGT/blob/dev_avi/BGT%20analysis%20workflow.jpg)
 ### (1) Evaluation of super-engager population dynamics in co-culture

-This module focuses on analyzing T-cell engagement dynamics, particularly highlighting the activity within cluster 9—representative of super-engagers.
+This module analyzes T-cell engagement dynamics, particularly highlighting the activity within cluster 9—representative of super-engagers.
 It enables a detailed comparison between CD4 and CD8 T-cells' engagement over time in co-culture experiments, visualizing the engagement percentage of T-cells in the super-engager state across various time points.
-[This analysis](https://github.com/AlievaRios/BGT/blob/dev_avi/scripts/Timepoint_graph.R) marks the time window during which the super-engager population is most discernible, aiding in the accurate prediction of the timepoint for T cell separation.
-The classified_tcell_track_data.rds file, encompassing the classified behavioral data for T cells, alongside the determined starting point of imaging (imaging time), are critical inputs for this analysis.
+[This analysis](https://github.com/AlievaRios/BGT/blob/dev_avi/scripts/Timepoint_graph.R](https://github.com/imAIgene-Dream3D/BGT/tree/main/Demo/Module1_Evalution_of_Super_engager_population_dynamics_in_co_culture)) marks the time window during which the super-engager population is most discernible, aiding in the accurate prediction of the timepoint for T cell separation.
+The classified_tcell_track_data.rds file, encompassing the classified behavioral data for T cells, and the determined starting point of imaging (imaging time), is critical for this analysis.
 These parameters should be incorporated into the provided BGT_config template within the simulation settings section.
-It is imperative that these are accurate and representative of your specific experimental setup.
+These must be accurate and representative of your specific experimental setup.

 #### Configuration
 Before running the module, ensure the config file (`config_template.yml`) is correctly set up with your specific parameters, including: